satunr/COVID-19/JobDataset/LowIncome/Readme.md

 by these data can be found here.
 The data are available at the tract, county, or core-based statistical area level.
 LODES data by Census tract by income level used in this analysis can be found on the data catalog here."

-The curated dataset has an excel file with two sheets corresponding to overall job loss and low income job loss.
+The curated dataset is an excel file (JobLoss.xlsx) with two sheets corresponding to overall job loss and low income job loss.